OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 In a corporate setting, IT administrators have ultimate authority over enabling or disabling access to AppSource and any private catalogs.

 The management and enforcement of Office settings is done with group policy settings.
-These are configurable through the [Office Deployment Tool](/deployoffice/overview-of-the-office-2016-deployment-tool), in conjunction with the [Office Customization Tool](/deployoffice/overview-of-the-office-customization-tool-for-click-to-run).
+These are configurable through the [Office Deployment Tool](/deployoffice/overview-office-deployment-tool), in conjunction with the [Office Customization Tool](/deployoffice/admincenter/overview-office-customization-tool).

 | Setting name | Description |
 |--------------|-------------|
 | Allow Unsecure web add-ins and Catalogs | Allows users to run non-secure Office Add-ins, which are Office Add-ins that have webpage or catalog locations that are not SSL-secured (https://) and are not in users' Internet zones. |
 | Block Web Add-ins | Allows you to prevent users from running Office Add-ins that use web technologies. |
 | Block the Office Store |  Allows you to prevent users from getting or running Office Add-ins that come from the Office Store. |

-> [!IMPORTANT]
-> If your working groups are using multiple releases of Office, group policy settings must be configured for each release.
-Please refer to the [Using Group Policy to manage how users can install and use apps for Office](/previous-versions/office/office-2013-resource-kit/jj219429(v=office.15)#using-group-policy-to-manage-how-users-can-install-and-use-apps-for-office) of the [Overview of apps for Office 2013](/previous-versions/office/office-2013-resource-kit/jj219429(v%3doffice.15)) article for details on group policy settings for Office 2013.

 ## See also